Qiskit-Extensions/mthree/docs/balanced.rst

     mit.cals_from_system(shots=(10000+1)//backend.configuration().num_qubits)

 for a fixed desired precision.
 Note that the "+1" in the above is there to account for the possibility of an odd `N`.
+This makes the calibration procedure for larger numbers of qubits more efficient.